Best Air Fryers Under $100 (2026)

 Best for Each Use Case

 RTINGS names the Cosori TurboBlaze its best budget air fryer of 2026, and TechGearLab praised its near-perfect crisping ("truly exceptional" tots, buttery-interior fries).
 TurboBlaze technology drives a 3,600 RPM fan with a 5-fan-speed system and a wide 90-450°F range, while the 6-quart square basket uses a PFAS-free ceramic nonstick coating that is dishwasher-safe.
 Nine functions (air fry, roast, bake, broil, dry, frozen, proof, reheat, keep warm) cover virtually any task.
-At ~$100 (discounted from a $119.99 MSRP) it offers premium-tier features at the top of the budget tier. [src1, src5]
+At ~$90 (25% off its $119.99 MSRP) it delivers premium-tier features at the top of the budget tier — and is now the value leader too. [src1, src5]

 The Instant Vortex Plus 6QT ClearCook is the standout pick for anyone who wants to watch food crisp without opening the basket — its clear windows let you monitor browning in real time.
 Six functions (air fry, broil, roast, dehydrate, bake, reheat), 6-quart capacity for a whole family, app connectivity, and an automatic preheat round it out.
-At ~$90 it is 36% off its $139.99 MSRP, making it one of the best feature-per-dollar picks under $100. [src3, src5]
+At ~$100 it is ~29% off its $139.99 MSRP, making it the strongest 6-quart feature-per-dollar pick still under $100 after the Cosori. [src3, src5]

-The Ninja AF150 XL packs 5.5 quarts and 1,750W into a vertical footprint that fits 3 lbs of wings, making it the best high-capacity single-basket pick under $100.
-Engadget lists it as the alternative sub-$100 option when you need more room than a mini, citing tactile raised buttons and a dehydrate setting.
+The Ninja AF150 XL packs 5.5 quarts and 1,750W into a vertical footprint that fits 3 lbs of wings, making it the roomiest single-basket Ninja here.
+Engadget lists it as the larger sub-$100 option when it is on sale, citing tactile raised buttons and a dehydrate setting.
 Five functions (air fry, roast, bake, reheat, dehydrate) and dishwasher-safe parts.
-Now ~$100 thanks to a 44% discount off its $179.99 MSRP. [src3]
+As of July 2026 it sits at ~$162 (only ~10% off its $179.99 MSRP), so it has drifted above the $100 tier — wait for a deeper discount before buying at this price. [src3]

 Best Dual Basket Budget: Chefman 6-Qt Dual Basket (~$80) — Check price